charlietlamb/doc/README.md

 ## tech stack

 I'm using Hono as a TypeScript API framework, drizzle as an ORM (hosted on Neon) & postgres.
 For the frontend I'm using nextjs & react - I'm serving the api from /api for conviencience.
+I'm using turborepo to encapsulte the logic of commonly used internal packages e.g. database.

 ## replication

-To run this yourself create an env file with the following:
+To run this yourself create a .env file in the root dir with the following:

 ```
 DATABASE_URL=${db_url}